nexmo-se/vonage-ai-asr-connector/README.md

 Sign up with or log in to Deepgram.</br>

-Create or use an API key,
-take note of it (as it will be needed in a next section).</br>
+Create or use an existing Deepgram API key, take note of it (as it will be needed in a next section).</br>